Jones Bridge Road Busway

 In 2003, the newly elected Ehrlich administration came into office after making campaign promises both to Purple Line opponents and to Washington-area commuters who want better transportation.
 They chose not to kill the Purple Line outright, but instead embarked on a policy that their own appointee to the Metro board later described as “obfuscate, alter, study and delay.”
 Progress on light rail came to a near-standstill while new, less expensive bus alternatives were considered.

-The new option that eventually emerged, and remains under study, is a bus alternative that takes the same route as light rail from downtown Silver Spring to Jones Mill Road and then deviates onto existing roads.
+The option that eventually emerged is a bus alternative that takes the same route as light rail from downtown Silver Spring to Jones Mill Road and then deviates onto existing roads.
 It follows Jones Bridge Road from Jones Mill to Wisconsin Avenue, and then turns south and uses Woodmont Avenue to reach the Bethesda Metro.
-(Additionally, a busway that follows the same route as light rail has always been part of the study.)
+(Additionally, a busway that follows the same route as light rail was already part of the study.)

 The Ehrlich administration admitted the reason for proposing this alternative.
 It wasn't transportation planning, but a desire to keep mass transit away from Columbia Country Club.
 The Governor was quoted in the Gazette Newspapers as saying “It will not go through the Country Club.”
 Secretary of Transportation Flanagan tried to put a different spin on it, saying his priority was preserving the present status of the gravel trail along the right of way, but Flanagan conceded that “The governor happens to love golf.”

 In early 2008, however, the Jones Bridge Road busway got new impetus.
 The Town of Chevy Chase appropriated $250,000 to hire consultants to review the state's Purple Line studies.
 In March, the consultants, Sam Schwartz PLLC, made a presentation to the town council which recommends a Jones Bridge Road busway – modified to move the buses faster than the MTA believes possible.
-ACT's review of this presentation – still in progress – has found numerous distortions and flat-out mistakes.
+ACT's review of this presentation has found numerous distortions and flat-out mistakes.
+Also, the Maryland Dept. of Transportation, in this letter, identified severe flaws in the Schwartz firm's final report.

 ACT believes that improvements to the regional bus system are critical to solving the developing mobility crisis.
 Rail transit is expensive and cannot be cost-effectively extended outward from Washington to every low density suburb.
 But buses cannot substitute for building rail along corridors of the heaviest transit use.
 The alignment of the proposed Inner Purple Line includes some of the highest density communities in Maryland existing outside of downtown Baltimore.
 These communities already support extensive bus service, and they need the major east-west transit line upgraded to rail.